 If you ask me where the best place to stay in Cornwall is then I have to say it’s Polzeath.
 Below is a small selection of places to stay in this wonderful beachfront village.

-1. Headlands Apartment: This two-bedroom modern home on the headland of New Polzeath sleeps four people and benefits from two bathrooms so is one of the best places to stay in Cornwall for families.
-The property has recently been refurbished and comes with a full kitchen, living area, and a balcony with sea views.
+1. Westward 14 Apartment: This two-bedroom modern home on the headland of New Polzeath sleeps four people and benefits from two bathrooms so is one of the best places to stay in Cornwall for families.
+The property has recently been refurbished and comes with a full kitchen, living area, and a balcony.
+It also has some decent sea views.
 Click here to learn more.

-2. Polzeath Flat: This two-bedroom cozy flat is just a few minutes’ walk from the beach and offers stunning views of the surrounding countryside and bay.
+2. Oystercatcher Apartments: These cosy one, and two-bedroom apartments and chalets are just a few minutes’ walk from the beach and offers stunning views of the surrounding countryside and bay.
 It’s in a quiet location away from the hubbub, but close enough to the beach, shops, and restaurants.
 Click here to find out more.

-3. Stunning Holiday Apartment: This two-bedroom apartment is a home away from home and is just a stone’s throw from Polzeath beach offering stunning views out across the bay.
-The property sleeps up to six people and benefits from two bathrooms, a flatscreen TV with Freeview, WiFi, and a balcony.
+3. Bishops View House: This gorgously renovated older two-bedroom house is a home away from home and is just 1.4 from Greenaway beach offering stunning views out across the bay.
+The property sleeps up to four people and benefits from a nice bathroom, a flatscreen TV with Freeview, WiFi, and a big yard.
 Click here to book.

 5 Top Things To Do in Polzeath